luispedro/pythonvision_org/content/simplecms/ideas.rst

    <http://luispedro.org/software/git-cms>`_ project.
 3. Organise the software pages.
 4. Do a screencast of using python for computer vision.
+5. Logo and artwork for pythonvision.org.
+You might even redesign the whole website look.

 These are just ideas.
 Any contribution is welcome.